Honey: 6 Health Benefits & 6 Varieties

 Honey contains a variety of ingredients.
 In fact, it has more than 200 different ingredients – many of which have health-promoting effects.
 These include enzymes, phenols and antioxidants.

-Therefore, it helps to support your body and health in many ways.
-Moreover, honey can prevent some diseases.
+This means it helps to support your body and health in many ways.
+Moreover, honey can also prevent some diseases.

 In this chapter, we explain the effects of the natural remedy in more detail.